-A survivor who knows that there will be no immediate law enforcement response to a call for help may be unlikely to call.
-Additionally, survivors know that due to the limited services available in most rural communities, any report of a sexual assault will likely require the victim to travel out of his or her community to a hub, further disrupting the survivor's life.
-This in turn results in reduced reports of sexual assault to the police.
-Justice for a survivor who is willing to report, comes slowly if at all.
+A victim-survivor who knows that there will be no immediate law enforcement response to a call for help may be unlikely to call.
+Additionally, victim-survivors know that due to the limited services available in most rural communities, any report of a sexual assault will likely require the victim-survivor to travel out of his or her community to a hub, which may disrupt the victim-survivor's life.
+This in turn may result reduced reports of sexual assault to the police.
 All of these challenges highlight the unique situation the Department of Public Safety (DPS) faces as it has increased its focus on improving sexual assault investigation policies and procedures over the last several years, particularly through projects surrounding the issue of previously unsubmitted sexual assault kits (SAKs).